NVIDIAGameWorks/Falcor/Docs/Tutorials/04-Writing-Shaders.md

     pRenderContext->clearFbo(pTargetFbo.get(), clearColor, 1.0f, 0, FboAttachmentType::All);
     mpGraphicsState->setFbo(pTargetFbo);

+    if (mpScene)
+    {
         // Set render state
         Scene::RenderFlags renderFlags = Scene::RenderFlags::UserRasterizerState;
         mpVars["PerFrameCB"]["gColor"] = float4(0, 1, 0, 1);

         mpScene->render(pRenderContext, mpGraphicsState.get(), mpVars.get(), renderFlags);
     }
+}
 ```

 Using the Render Graph Editor, create a graph solely containing this pass then launch it in Mogwai.
-Don't worry about needing to load a scene; Mogwai will load the Arcade scene by default.
-You should see something similar to this:
+You should see a black screen as there is no scene currently loaded.
+Load a scene by going to `File -> Load Scene`, and you should now see the wireframe for the scene you selected.
+We used Arcade.fscene (located in the `Media` folder), which looks like this:

 ![WireframePass](./images/WireframePass.png)